Investor Focused Websites

 Can you do approximate quotes?

-- For web development, how many web pages are being developed, and whether they are simple or more complex
+- For web development, how many web pages are being developed, and whether they are simple or more complex, and whether the content is fresh or coming from an existing site

 - For a design process, the likely complexity of the design, how many pages we are doing mock designs for, how many different mock versions, and how many rounds of changes